 This capstone course brings together all the skills learned in the student's major.
-Students will incorporate information technology management, problem solving, communications, research, and teamwork skills while completing an instructor-assigned project.
+Students will incorporate information technology management, problem-solving, communication, research, and teamwork skills while completing an instructor-assigned project.
 Students will meet virtually regularly with instructor, teammates and other needed personnel to update team project(s) status.
-Prerequisite: IT Major & over 30 hrs. of coursework, or CIT2592 and OIS1320, or OIS1520
+3 Cr Hrs.
+Prerequisite(s): CIT2551 or OIS1255 and OIS1320, or OIS1520.